Skip to content

 1. Navigate to Users & Groups > Groups.

 4. Click on Add Firewall Policy.
-A pop-up window appears.
+A pop-up window will appear.

-The Policy has now been assigned to the selected group and applies to all users who are members of this group.
+The policy is now assigned and will be enforced for all users who are members of the group.

 Recycling an existing Firewall Policy